 The Top 10 Technical Skills Every Affiliate Marketer Should Have

 In affiliate marketing, staying ahead means equipping yourself with a diverse skill set.
-While soft skills get you in the door and hard skills prove your worth, it’s your technical skills that can set you apart from the competition.
+While soft skills get you in the door and hard skills prove your worth, your technical skills can set you apart from the competition.

 1. Coding Basics: